-Shetal Bhatt - Chair of the Trust Board
+Shetal Bhatt - Co-Chair of the Trust Board

 Shetal is a marketing professional with over 20 years’ experience at several blue chip companies including Shell and SUBWAY.
 Specialising in Loyalty and Customer Relationship Management, she has led international and culturally diverse teams to deliver well-known loyalty programmes across Europe and speaks fluent German.
 She has been a resident of the borough all her life, attending local state schools, and her parents owned two successful businesses in Teddington.
 With a niece and nephew about to start their primary education in this borough, Shetal is excited about having a new secondary school in the area and looks forward to helping deliver the school vision of ‘Excellence Through Endeavour’ to ensure the future workforce gets the best foundation to make their future career choices.